Maude and Alfred Waters, Part Three

 According to the U. S. census of Omaha, in 1920 Maggie’s mother Josephine (nee Smith) Bonewitz was living with Maggie’s niece Maggie (nee Thompson) Stier.28 Maggie Stier and her husband Fred were renting one of the two homes that the Dailys still owned in Omaha.29 In his interview, Uncle Bob mentioned a trip that Maggie Daily made to visit her 83 year-old mother in Omaha:

 Uncle Bob: October 7, 1920.
 Yeah, that’s right there.
-I can remember that, oh, like it was yesterday.
+I can remember that, oh, [like] it was yesterday.
 Mother was — Mother went down to, uh.
 ‘Course, I had a date with Ruby and Mother was away, at the time, see.

 Interviewer: Um hmm.

-Interviewer: And you didn’t. [laughing]
+Interviewer: And you didn’t. [squealing laughter]

 Uncle Bob: I didn’t [pass] that too well.